 Effective July 1, 1995, WSSC established the Washington Suburban Sanitary Commission Employees' Retirement Restoration Plan (the Restoration Plan), a non-qualified plan.
 The purpose of the Restoration Plan is to restore most of the benefits foregone by participants in the WSSC Employees' Retirement Plan when such benefits are limited by the maximum benefit provisions of Section 415 of the Internal Revenue Code.
-During fiscal years 2016 and 2015, the Restoration Plan paid benefits totaling \$27,000 in each year.
+During fiscal years 2017 and 2016, the Restoration Plan paid benefits totaling \$39,000 and \$27,000, respectively.